spencerhaugh/cats-app/README.md

 ## Summary

-I wwanted to make an app that looked great, and that people would be drawn in to interacting with.
+I wanted to make an app that looked great, and that people would be drawn in to interacting with.
 I settled on ranking cats because, well, the internet loves cats!
 I think the concept is one that the general public could easily become enamoured with.

 ## Technologies used